 Can I make any substitutions?

-You may sub the banana for pumpkin puree or mashed sweet potato.
-Use a heaping 1/3 cup.
+- For banana free, you may sub for pumpkin puree or mashed sweet potato.
+Use a scant 3/4 cup worth.

 - Healthy Peanut Butter Chickpea Cookies